ConFoot Ltd Finland presents the much-requested update to the ConFoot CF set.

 ConFoot legs are a relatively new innovation in the Intermodal industry, but they have already been making an impact for companies across Europe, Australia and more.

 High strength steel

-Each of the four CF container supports weighs a mere 24 kg.
+Each of the four CF container supports weighs under 25 kg.
 This means that they can easily be installed a operated by a single user alone (often the truck driver).
 The installation process also only takes a few minutes.
 They are also able to be folded into a compact transport position, for more convenient carrying and storage.